mikelevins/delectus1/doc/storage.md

 ### Object identity

-Each list and collection object has an ID.
+Each item, list and collection object has an ID.
 The ID is a unique UUID string that no other object has.
 The user interface provides no way for a user to choose or change this UUID; it is assigned by Delectus when the list or collection is created, and remains the same throughout its existence.

-Within a list, items and columns have ID strings, too.
+Within a list, columns have ID strings, too.
 These IDs are not UUIDs.
 They are required to be unique only within the list that contains them.
-Item and column IDs are of the form "0", "1".
+Column IDs are of the form "0", "1".
 "2", and so on.
-The ID is assigned when an item or column is created, and it remains the same for the life of the item or column; there is no support for changing it.
+The ID is assigned when a column is created, and it remains the same for the life of the column; there is no support for changing it.

 Within a list item, each field has an ID that it shares with the column that the field belongs to.
 A field whose ID is "0" belongs to